Loading

 Lake Magadi

 Lake Magadi was not always so saline.
-Several thousand years ago (during the late Pleistocene to mid-Holocene in the African humid period), the Magadi basin held a freshwater lake with many fish, whose remains are preserved in the High Magadi Beds, a series of lacustrine and volcaniclastic sediments preserved in various locations around the present shoreline.
+Several thousand years ago (during the late Pleistocene to mid-Holocene in the African humid period), the Magadi basin held a freshwater lake with many different fish species, whose remains are preserved in the High Magadi Beds, a series of lacustrine and volcaniclastic sediments preserved in various locations around the present shoreline.
 Evidence also exists for several older Pleistocene precursor lakes that were much larger than the present Lake Magadi.
-At times, Lake Magadi and Lake Natron were united as a single larger lake.
+At times, Lake Magadi and Lake Natron were united to form a single larger lake.

 Lake Magadi is also well known for its extensive deposits of siliceous chert.
 There are many varieties including bedded cherts that formed in the lake and intrusive dike-like bodies that penetrated through overlying sediments while the silica was soft.
 The most famous is the "Magadi-type chert", which formed from a sodium silicate mineral precursor magadiite that was discovered at Lake Magadi in 1967.